About Phoenix AWS Proxy

 Note: Phoenix lists the activation token under Manage > Activation Tokens.

 - In the AWS CloudFormation Stack section, click Create CloudFormation Stack to register the Phoenix AWS proxy.

 If you are logged in to the AWS Management Console, you are directed to the Quick Create Stack page.
 Else, you are directed to the login page of the AWS Management Console.
-Use your credentials to log in and the Quick Create Stack page appears.
+Use your credentials to login and view the Quick Create Stack page.